 Use search engines to drive targeted buyers to your site.

 Pay-per-click (“PPC”)advertising is the easiest way to get traffic to a brand-new site.
 It has two advantages over waiting for the traffic to come to you organically.
 First, PPC ads show up on the search pages immediately, and second, PPC ads allow you to test different keywords, as well as headlines, prices and selling approaches.
 Not only do you get immediate traffic, but you can also use PPC ads to discover your best, highest-converting keywords.
 Then you can distribute the keywords throughout your site in your copy and code, which will help your rankings in the organic search results.

 People use the Internet to find information.
 Provide that information for free to other sites, and you’ll see more traffic and better search engine rankings.
 Always include a link to your site with each piece of information: i) Give away free, expert content; ii) Create articles, videos, or any other content that people will find useful; iii) Distribute content through online article directories or social media sites; iv) Include “send to a friend” links on valuable content on your website; v) Become an active expert in industry forums and social networking sites where your target market hangs out.

 Use the power of email marketing to turn visitors into buyers

 When you build an opt-in list, you’re creating one of the most valuable assets of your online business.
-Your customers and subscribers have given you permission to send them email.
-That means: i) You are giving them something they’ve asked for; ii) You’re developing lifetime relationships with them; iii) The response is 100 percent measurable; iv) Email marketing is cheaper and more effective than print, TV or radio because it’s highly targeted.
+Your customers and subscribers have given you permission to send them an email.
+That means i) You are giving them something they’ve asked for; ii) You’re developing lifetime relationships with them; iii) The response is 100 percent measurable; iv) Email marketing is cheaper and more effective than print, TV, or radio because it’s highly targeted.